d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

 Elm is a front end framework much like react-redux or vue-vuex.
 These frameworks use unidirectional data binding architectures as a solution for managing application state for more complicated ux.

-These front end frameworks do this by separating the runtime, from the core of the program.
+These front end frameworks do this by separating the runtime from the core of the program.
 The application uses a store (vuex or redux) and this holds the state of the application.
-When an event happens on the page the event triggers a prop(react) or a mutation(vue) to update the store.
-Then this updates the state of the application.
+When an event happens on the page, the event triggers a prop(react) or a mutation(vue) to update the store; this updates the state of the application.

-Elm works the same way.
-The runtime is separated from the elm program.
+Elm works the same way in that runtime is separated from the ELM program.
 When an event happens on the page a message is sent to an update function which triggers a function that updates the state and changes the application.

-The bonus that elm gives is the strong typing and the complied functional language.
+The advantage of elm is that it enables strong typing in the compiled functional language.
-The benefit that this is that the data of the application is typed.
-This means the chance of side effects and bugs happening in the runtime is greatly reduced.
+The benefit of this feature is that the data of the application is typed.
+This means the chance of side effects and bugs occurring in the runtime is greatly reduced.

-With all this in mind I built a portfolio for a phd student.
+With all this in mind, I used my knowledge to create a portfolio for a PHD student's research.
 Talking with the client I was asked to make a site that was easy to add content and could show published works and work interests.
-I felt that this was a good use case for a headless cms with a custom front end.
+I noticed that this project provided an opportunity to utilize a headless CMS with a custom front end.

-The headless cms chosen was keystone js.
-Get getting the api endpoint was set up was easy and this is consumed by the elm application.
+The headless CMS chosen was keystoneJS.
+Getting the API endpoint set up was easy and this is consumed by the elm application.

-We will talk about 2 things - How the application displays its initial post list and how the application controls routes.
+The following code will address two things: How the application displays its initial post list and how the application controls routes.
 By doing this, we hope to display our knowledge of elm and how unidirectional data binding works in general.

 ## Initial state

-The initial state of the application handles the request and consumption of the keystone api endpoint.
-A list of posts is served as a JSON api by the keystone backend at `api/posts/list`.
+The initial state of the application handles the request and consumption of the keystone API endpoint.
+A list of posts is served as a JSON API by the keystone backend at `api/posts/list`.

-On init of the application we fetch this list of posts.
+On the initialization of the application we fetch this list of posts.
 These posts are served as an agnostic type.
-There is no typing in keystone and nothing added to the api to tell elm what sort of data is being served on end point.
+There is no typing in keystone and nothing added to the API to tell elm what sort of data is being served on end point.

 So when we get our data from the JSON end point, we need to let elm know what type of data is being consumed, to do this elm has the concept of decoding the type of data into an elm type.

-Our Post data type looks like this.
+The Post data type looks like this.

 ```elm
 type alias Content =